awahdat/dataforaf/src/content/post/people.md

 </script>
 <br />
 <ul>
-  <li>The total population of Kabul stands at 6,700,513, making it the most densely populated province in Afghanistan, with a significant lead over Hirat (2,755,910) and Nangarhar (2,190,770).</li>
+  <li>The total population of Kabul stands at 6,700,513, making it the most densely populated province in Afghanistan, with a significant lead over Herat (2,755,910) and Nangarhar (2,190,770).</li>
   <li>Provinces such as Nimroz (236,309) and Nuristan (210,895) have relatively small total populations, which could impact resource allocation and development initiatives.
 </li>
   <li>The average total population across provinces is about 1,000,968.
 The median total population is 724,844, and the province with the median total population is Farah.
 The median is found by ordering the population values and identifying the middle value, while the average is calculated by dividing the sum of all population figures by the number of provinces.
 The province of Farah is consistently at the median for male, female, and total populations, suggesting it represents a middle ground in Afghanistan's demographic distribution.